Country Guide: Paraguay

 - The packing list and OBL / AWB must have the stamp of the Paraguayan Consulate at origin.

 - Foreigners may import household goods and personal effects duty free within the first 6 months of a permanent residence if valid for 5 years.

 - Returning citizens may import goods exempt from taxes if having lived abroad for at least 2 years and have obtained the required documents from the repatriation office, including the following:

 - Diplomats may import household goods and personal effects duty free.

 - To obtain the diplomatic franchise, the owner of the goods must be accredited by the Paraguayan Government and arrive in Paraguay at least 2 weeks prior to shipment arrival.

 - A charge of approximately USD 90 will apply to all OBLs.

-- No documents are required for the import of works of art and antiques, household appliances, gifts and souvenirs, machines, spare parts and carpets if part of the household goods shipment.
+- No documents are required for the import of works of art and antiques, household appliances, gifts, souvenirs, machines, spare parts, and carpets if part of the household goods shipment.